Building an HTML Contact Form: Best Practices and Accessibility Tips

 Do I still need server validation if I validate in JS?

-Honeypot vs CAPTCHA?
+Honeypot versus CAPTCHA?